TryBuildCalc

 Use it during preliminary material planning, supplier quotation comparison, BOQ preparation, and construction quantity estimation for concrete, PCC, and related aggregate works.

-Step 1 - Enter required concrete volume
+Step 1 - Determine required concrete volume

-Wet Volume = Required Concrete Volume
+Direct Volume Mode: Wet Volume = Entered Concrete Volume

 Step 2 - Convert wet volume to dry volume